hjmr/LocalAudioTran-LLM-Summar/README.md

 4. Results returned to client

 ### Summarization Flow
 1. **Direct Processing**: Transcript processed in a single pass using Phi model.
-The biggest reason to choose a large context window is to ensure the model can process the entire transcript without truncation, chunking, overlapping sections etc as the quality gets detoirated with chunking
+The biggest reason to choose a large context window is to ensure the model can process the entire transcript without truncation, chunking, overlapping sections etc as the quality gets deteriorated with chunking
 2. **Structured Output**: Summary organized into clear sections:
    - Overview
    - Main Points